 Standard nitrogenous bases in DNA and RNA (A, C, G, T, and U) are aromatic compounds, each with a planar geometry.
 In the analyses of three-dimensional (3D) nucleic acid structures, the planar bases are normally taken as rigid bodies.
 The relative geometry of the two bases in base pair (bp) can then be rigorously quantified by six rigid-body parameters (see figure below).
 The three translations along the x-, y- and z-axes are termed Shear, Stretch, and Stagger, respectively.
 The three corresponding rotations are called Buckle, Propeller (twist), and Opening.

-3DNA is unique with its coupled analyze and rebuild programs.
+programs.
 The former calculates six bp parameters given 3D atomic coordinates (in PDB or PDBx/mmCIF format), while the later takes a set of such parameters to generate the corresponding structure.
 The rigor of the description can be easily verified in two equivalent ways: the close to zero root-mean-square deviation (RMSD) between the rebuilt structure and the original coordinates, after a least-squares superposition; or the identical six bp parameters when the rebuilt structure is analyzed.

 As is often the case, a concrete example would make the point clear.
 Here I am using the reverse Hoogsteen (rHoogsteen) bp between U8 and A14 (see image below) in the yeast phenylalanine tRNA (1ehz) as an example.
-The PDB atomic coordinates of the U8–A14 rHoogsteen pair, excluding backbone atoms except for C1′, is stored in file 1ehz-U8-A14.pdb.
+The PDB atomic coordinates of the U8–A14 rHoogsteen pair, excluding backbone atoms except for C1′, is stored in file 1ehz-U8-A14.pdb

 find_pair 1ehz-U8-A14.pdb stdout | analyze stdin